bl4ckmesa/check_cloudwatch/README.md

   !development!RDS!dev-postgres-01!FreeStorageSpace!Average!15!70!90!

 ## About
-In its current status this only supports RDS, as that's all I have needs for it with Cloudwatch.
+In its current status this only supports RDS and ElastiCache, as that's all I have needs for it with Cloudwatch.
 I believe it has the basic structure to support other AWS Namespaces and Metrics...I just haven't expanded them to other services I don't use.

 ## Why